Chart Color Schemes

 Infrastructure

-Mundijong has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally
+Mundijong has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 50 projects that could impact the area.
-Notable ones include Byford Central - Large Format Retail & Commercial Precinct, Byford Health Hub, Byford Solar Farm, and Grange Meadows Estate.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 50 projects likely affecting the region.
+Notable initiatives include Byford Central - Large Format Retail & Commercial Precinct, Byford Health Hub, Byford Solar Farm, and Grange Meadows Estate.
+The following list details projects most relevant.

 Professional plan users can use the search below to filter and access additional projects.